 - 1. Small Matching Grants, other than Statewide Special Projects, may provide a maximum grant award amount of \$50,000, depending on project type as indicated below.
 There is no minimum request amount. - 2.
-Small Matching Grant project types:
+Small Matching Grant project types: - a) Survey projects that identify, document and evaluate historic or archaeological resources, individually or within historic or archaeological districts or areas being investigated for the potential of becoming historic districts or zones, or updating previous surveys (awards up to \$50,000); - b) Planning projects necessary to guide the long term preservation of historic resources or a historic district, including preparation of historic structure reports, condition assessments, architectural drawings and construction documents, predictive modeling, preparation of preservation or management plans, and design or preservation guidelines.
+Planning activities on historic Religious

-- a) Survey projects to identify, document, and evaluate historic and archaeological resources in Florida.
-These resources shall be investigated for the purpose of defining historic districts or zones or for updating previous surveys.
-Ground disturbance of archaeological resources is limited to Phase I investigations to locate and define the boundaries of the site(s). (awards up to \$50,000); - b) Planning projects necessary to guide the long-term preservation of historic resources or a historic district, including preparation of historic structure reports, condition assessments, architectural drawings and construction documents, predictive modeling, preparation of preservation or management plans, and design or preservation guidelines.
-Planning activities on historic Religious Properties shall be limited to building exterior envelope and structural elements of the building, excluding accessibility upgrades (awards up to \$50,000); - c) National Register Nomination projects that prepare a nomination to the National Register of Historic Places for an individual Historic Property or a nomination for a historic or archaeological district or a thematic or multiple resource group nomination.
+- Properties shall be limited to building exterior envelope and structural elements of the building, excluding accessibility upgrades (awards up to \$50,000); - c) National Register Nomination projects that prepare a nomination to the National Register of Historic Places for an individual Historic Property or a nomination for a historic or archaeological district or a thematic or multiple resource group nomination.
 The resource(s) or proposed district must have been determined eligible for the National Register of Historic Places by the Division prior to applying for the grant.
 Preparation of National Historic Landmark designation nominations shall not be allowable for Small Matching grant funding (awards up to \$50,000); - d) Heritage Education projects aimed at increasing public understanding and awareness of the history of Florida and the importance of its historical and archaeological resources and their preservation, either in general or for specific sites, properties or collections.
 This may include proposals such as walking tours brochures, education material for school children, interpretive signage, videos illustrating historic preservation principles, small educational exhibits, preservation of historical records through digitization and educational apps related to the history of Florida and/or its historical and archaeological resources.
 Exhibits must not be permanently affixed to the building (awards up to \$50,000); - e) Historical Marker projects to assist eligible applicants with the acquisition of state Historical Markers for which texts (monolingual or bilingual) have been approved by the State Historical Marker Council prior to applying for the grant.
-The historic marker shall not be purchased until the grant is awarded and the Grant Award Agreement is executed (awards up to \$1,210 for single-sided markers and up to \$1,390 for double sided markers); and - f) Statewide Special Projects, which address one or more statewide historic preservation needs identified by the Division.
+The historic marker shall not be purchased until the grant is awarded and the Grant Award Agreement is executed (awards up to \$1,050 for single-sided markers and up to \$1,210 for double sided markers); and - f) Statewide Special Projects, which address one or more statewide historic preservation needs identified by the Division.
 Applications for these projects are solicited by the Division within the regular grant cycle announcement. - 3.
 Florida Certified Local Governments in good standing are eligible to compete for a minimum of 10% of the annual federal Historic Preservation Fund apportionment received by the Division from the National Park Service.
 Good standing shall mean that they have a current board, have been meeting at least four times a year and have been providing an annual report to the Division.
 These federal CLG subgrants are awarded only for Survey, Planning and National Register Nomination projects.

 When applying for federal funds, a CLG Applicant Organization shall apply only for Survey, Planning and National Register Nomination projects.
-CLGs may also submit a separate application for Heritage Education to compete for state funds.
-However, no more than two (2) grant applications, one for federal funding and one for state funding, may be submitted under a single application deadline using the CLG designation.
-If a CLG has multiple distinct budgetary units, it can submit one application per budgetary unit in accordance with section IV.A.1.a) of these guidelines; however, only two applications may be submitted using the CLG designation and receive a match waiver pursuant to section IV.A.1.b) and VI.B.1 of these guidelines.
+CLGs may also submit a separate application for another project type (Heritage Education or Historical Marker projects) to compete for state funds.
+However, no more than two (2) grant applications, one for federal funding and one for state funding, may be submitted under a single application deadline.

 VI.
-MATCH
+MATCH REQUIREMENTS